Women in law: United States representation

-29% of the nonequity partners were women, and 42% of... counsels were women.
+29% of the non-equity partners were women, and 42% of... counsels were women.

-A survey indicates that 96% of US law firms state that their highest paid partner is male.
+A survey indicates that 96% of U.S. law firms state that their highest paid partner is male.

 "Only 24.1% of all federal judgeships were held by women, and only 27.5% of state judgeships were held by women."
 Women lawyers' salaries were "83% of men lawyers' salaries in 2014".

-In the US, while women made up 34% of the legal profession in 2014, women are underrepresented in senior positions in all areas of the profession.
-There has been an increase in women in the law field from the 1970s to 2010, but the increase has been seen in entry level jobs.
+In the U.S., while women made up 34% of the legal profession in 2014, women are underrepresented in senior positions in all areas of the profession.
+There has been an increase in women in the law field from the 1970s to 2010, but the increase has been seen in entry-level jobs.
 In 2020, 37% of lawyers were female.
 Women of color are even more underrepresented in the legal profession.
 In private practice law firms, women make up just 4% of managing partners in the 200 biggest law firms.
 In 2014 in Fortune 500 corporations, 21% of the general counsels were women, of which only 10.5% were African-American, 5.7% were Hispanic, 1.9% were Asian-American/Pacific Islanders, and 0% were Middle Eastern.
 In 2009, 21.6% of law school Deans were women.
 Women held 27.1% of all federal and state judge positions in 2012.
-In the US, "[w]omen of color were more likely than any other group to experience exclusion from other employees, racial and gender stereotyping."
+In the U.S., "[w]omen of color were more likely than any other group to experience exclusion from other employees, racial and gender stereotyping."
 There are few women law school deans; the list includes Joan Mahoney, Barbara Aronstein Black at Columbia Law School, Elena Kagan at Harvard Law School, Kathleen Sullivan at Stanford Law School, Kathleen Boonzang at Seton Hall Law, and the Hon.
 Kristin Booth Glenn and Michelle J. Anderson at the City University of New York School of Law.

+In 2023, women became the majority among law firm associates and 28% of all U.S. law firm partners were women, according to the National Association for Law Placement (NALP).

 Women of color

-The National Association for Law Placement and a recent survey of diversity at 232 law firms show that women of color and black women specifically continue to be significantly underrepresented, making up 8.57% and 1.73% of all attorneys, respectively.
+A 2019 survey of diversity at 232 law firms show that women of color and black women specifically continue to be significantly underrepresented, making up 8.57% and 1.73% of all attorneys, respectively.
 Law firms are overwhelmingly white and male, despite efforts to recruit people of color from prestigious institutions.

 Representation

-The National Association for Law Placement (NALP) found that every year since 2009 there has been a decline of African-American associates—“from 4.66 percent to 3.95 percent."
+NALP found that every year since 2009 there has been a decline of African-American associates—"from 4.66 percent to 3.95 percent."
 According to a November 2015 NALP press release, at just 2.55 percent of partners, minority women remain the most underrepresented group at partnership level.